e-lie/renardo-website/docs/installation.md

 > WARNING: don't forget to check ~"add Python to path" checkbox before clicking install.

-- Install **git** with the official installer (https://git-scm.com/download) or use tools like Chocolatey.
 - Install SuperCollider (https://supercollider.github.io/downloads)

 ### Linux

 - Python is usally already installed.
 Check by typing `python --version`
-- Git is also probably installed.
-Check by typing `git` in some terminal
 - Install SuperCollider with your prefered package manager (`sudo apt install supercollider`, `sudo pacman -S supercollider`, etc...)

 ### MacOS

 - Python is already installed but **if you have an old version of MacOS** you should maybe **install a new Python version** using the official installer (https://www.python.org/downloads/macos/)
-- Git is also already installed.
-Check by typing `git` in some terminal
 - Install SuperCollider with the official installer (https://supercollider.github.io/downloads)

-## 2 - Install and launch the `FoxDot` SuperCollider module

-- Open SuperCollider IDE (`scide` on Linux)
-- Install the FoxDot Quark by entering the code `Quarks.install("FoxDot")` in the editor and pressing **Ctrl+Return** to activate the code line
-- Quit and relaunch SuperCollider IDE
-- _Facultative Linux step_ : you need JACK server started (https://archive.flossmanuals.net/ardour/ch015_starting-jack-on-ubuntu.html) or `pipewire` with the `pipewire-jack` module installed.
-- In the editor write `FoxDot.start` and activate with **Ctrl+Return** then check for errors in the log pannel.

 ## 3 - Install and launch Renardo